arizalpratamaputra/heavy-multilayer-fintech-custom-chart/README.md

 - ✔️ Lightweight, readable, and production-style code
 - ✔️ Perfect for demonstrating low-level chart-engineering skills

-This version is intentionally simplified for **professional code review**, derived from the proprietary chart engine built for **VICEFX**.
+This version is intentionally simplified for **professional code review**, derived from the proprietary chart engine built for fintech company.

 ---